polarfire-soc/polarfire-soc-documentation/memory-hierarchy/mpfs-memory-hierarchy.md

 ![L2 Reset Configuration](https://bitbucket.microchip.com/projects/FPGA_PFSOC_ES/repos/polarfire-soc-documentation/raw/images/memory-hierarchy/Cache-LIM-Scratchpad-reset.png?at=refs%2Fheads%2Ftemporary-images)

-Note: The _Waymasks Registers_ in the diagram above is the logical OR of all 15 Waymask registers.
+Note: The _WayMasks Registers_ in the diagram above is the logical OR of all 15 WayMask registers.
 This diagram assumes that all WayMask registers contain the same value.

 #### L2 Memory Split Between Cache and LIM
 The most basic level of L2 cache configuration is partitioning the size of the L2 memory between cache and LIM usage.
 This is achieved by setting the value of the WayEnable register, leaving all bits in the WayMask registers set to one.
 This provides the ability to partition the L2 cache memory between cache and LIM with a granularity of 128Kbytes since each way is 128Kbytes long,